Twaha-Rahman/e-commercify/.github/ISSUE_TEMPLATE/bug_report.md

 What is working incorrectly?

 ***To Reproduce***
-How can we experience this error?
+How can we reproduce this bug?
 1. Go to...
 2. Do...
 3. See

 **Expected behavior**
-What should it do?
+What do you expect it to do?

 **Screenshots**
 Do you have any screenshots of the error?